 But that is going to take way too long.

-So that is why I’ve come up with this Pinterest scheduling track sheet you can use!
+So that is why I’ve come up with a Pinterest scheduling track sheet.

 This is the track sheet that I use for every single one of the links that I pin to Pinterest.